Towards Fearless Macros

 Scheme macros: hygiene #

 Lisp macros aren’t without danger—many a Lisp programmer has shot their foot off with a macro.
 One reason is that Lisp macros are not hygienic—variables in the macro’s implementation may leak into the context of the macro call.
-This means that two Lisp programs that are the same except for different variable names1 can behave differently:
+This means that two Lisp programs that are the same except for different variable names can behave differently:

 The fact that the macro implementation uses a variable named tmp